-A user field for an MU-MIMO allocation includes a Spatial Configuration subfield consisting of 4 bits that indicates the number of spatial streams for each STA and the total number of spatial streams in the MU-MIMO allocation.
+A User field for an MU-MIMO allocation includes a Spatial Configuration field consisting of 4 bits that indicates the number of spatial streams for each STA and the total number of spatial streams in the MU-MIMO allocation.
 The subfield shown in Spatial Configuration field encoding is constructed by using the entries corresponding to the value of number of users (Nuser) multiplexed using MU-MIMO in an RU.
-When MU-MIMO is used in an RU of size less than or equal to 242 subcarriers, the number of users (Nuser) in an MU-MIMO allocation is equal to the number of user fields per RU signaled for the RU in the RU allocation subfield of an HE-SIG-B Common block field.
-When MU-MIMO is used in RUs of size greater than 242 subcarriers, the number of users (Nuser) in an MU-MIMO allocation is computed as the sum of the number of user-fields per RU indicated for the RU by the 8-bit RU allocation subfield in each HE-SIG-B content channel.
-For a given value of Nuser, the four bits of the spatial configuration subfield are used as follows: A STA with a STA-ID that matches the 11-bit ID signaled in the user field for an MU-MIMO allocation derives the number of spatial streams allocated to it using the row corresponding to the signaled 4-bit spatial configuration subfield and the column corresponding to the position of the user field in the user-specific field.
-The starting stream index for the STA is computed by summing the Nsts in the columns prior to the column indicated by the STA’s user-field position.
-In the case of load balancing for RUs of size greater than 242 subcarriers where user fields corresponding to the same MU-MIMO allocations are split into two HE-SIG-B content channels, the user-field positions are logically continuous with the first user field corresponding to the same RU in the second HE-SIG-B content channel updating its position (and therefore, column index) from that of the last user field in the first HE-SIG-B content channel.
+When MU-MIMO is used in an RU of size less than or equal to 242 subcarriers, the number of users (Nuser) in an MU-MIMO allocation is equal to the number of User fields per RU signaled for the RU in the RU Allocation subfield of an Common field in HE-SIG-B. When MU-MIMO is used in RUs of size greater than 242 subcarriers, the number of users (Nuser) in an MU-MIMO allocation is computed as the sum of the number of User fields per RU indicated for the RU by the 8-bit RU Allocation subfield in each HE-SIG-B content channel.
+For a given value of Nuser, the four bits of the Spatial Configuration field are used as follows: A STA with a STA-ID that matches the 11-bit ID signaled in the User field for an MU-MIMO allocation derives the number of spatial streams allocated to it using the row corresponding to the signaled 4-bit Spatial Configuration field and the column corresponding to the position of the User field in the User Specific field.
+The starting stream index for the STA is computed by summing the Nsts in the columns prior to the column indicated by the STA’s User field position.
+In the case of load balancing for RUs of size greater than 242 subcarriers where User fields corresponding to the same MU-MIMO allocations are split into two HE-SIG-B content channels, the User field positions are logically continuous with the first User field corresponding to the same RU in the second HE-SIG-B content channel updating its position (and therefore, column index) from that of the last User field in the first HE-SIG-B content channel.